Ashig Alasgar: Early life

-Ashig Alasgar was born in 1821 in the village of Azat in the Sevan region.
+Ashig Alasgar was born in 1821 in the village of Azat, then known as Aghkilsa, in what was then the Nor Bayazet uezd of the Erivan Khanate.
 His father Almammad worked as a carpenter.
 At the same time, he was also known for his intelligence in literature.
 Almammad was fairly good at poetry genres such as Gerayly, Qoshma and Bayati.
 It was presumed that Almammad had a huge impact on Ashiq Alasgar.

 Ashiq Alasgar grew up in a big and poor family with three brothers and two sisters.
 He was the eldest son of the family.
 Due to the financial difficulties in his family, Alasgar was obliged to work on the farm of a rich landowner, Karbalayi Gurban when he was 14.
 While working here, Alasgar fell in love with a 12 years old daughter of Karbalayi Gurban.
 But due to his social background, he was refused to have such a relationship with agha's daughter and after some time Alasgar was fired.

 Ashig Alasgar spent his childhood in the village of Azat and was uneducated.
-But despite this, he was able to learn the secrets of ashiq art from the elderly ashigs in his village.
+But despite this, he was able to learn the ashiq art from the elderly ashigs in his village.
 From his childhood, Alasgar was a careful listener and he very passionately participated in most events in his village due to his strong memory and story-telling ability, he could manage to memorize almost all ashiq stories (dastans) of that time.
-He was playing saz using his left hand.
+He played saz using his left hand.